Nasal and sinus cancer

 On this page

-Doctors do not know the exact causes of nasal and sinus cancer.
-But there are risk factors that can increase your chance of developing it.
+The exact causes of nasal and sinus cancer are not known but there are risk factors that can increase the chances of developing it.

-It is more common in people who handle or breathe in certain chemicals or dust for many years because of their job.
-These include wood dust, chromium, nickel, formaldehyde, leather dust and mineral oils.
+Nasal and sinus cancer is more common in people who handle or breathe in certain chemicals or dust for many years because of their job.
+These include formaldehyde, wood dust and leather dust.

 Smoking tobacco may also increase the risk of nasal and sinus cancer.

 Some cases of nasal and sinus cancer may be linked to an infection called human papilloma virus (HPV).
 HPVs are a group of common infections that can affect areas such as the inside of the mouth, the throat, genital area or anus.
 Some types of high-risk HPV can increase the risk of certain cancers.

 Most people have HPV at some time during their life.
 But most people with HPV do not develop nasal and sinus cancer.

 As with other cancers, nasal and sinus cancer is not infectious and cannot be passed onto other people.